ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 ---

 Bayesian statistics is different from frequentist in several aspects.
-<br>To illustrate difference between frequentist and Bayesian view, consider the following situation:
+<br><br>To illustrate difference between frequentist and Bayesian view, consider the following situation:
 <br>Person
 $$
   A